TERREMEMBER/znbase/docs/content/v2.2/explore/fault-tolerance/linux.md

 </ul>

-YugabyteDB can automatically handle failures and therefore provides [high availability](../../../architecture/core-functions/high-availability/).
+ZNbaseDB can automatically handle failures and therefore provides [high availability](../../../architecture/core-functions/high-availability/).
 You will create YSQL tables with a replication factor (RF) of `3` that allows a [fault tolerance](../../../architecture/concepts/docdb/replication/) of `1`.
 This means the cluster will remain available for both reads and writes even if one node fails.
 However, if another node fails bringing the number of failures to two, then writes will become unavailable on the cluster in order to preserve data consistency.

 This tutorial uses the [yb-ctl](../../../admin/yb-ctl) local cluster management utility.